AlexandrePrad/nyc-taxis-tips/README.md

 # nyc-taxis-tips
- Tips prediction for a cab ride
+ Tips prediction for a cab ride.